 Costs depend entirely on scope and ambition.
 A focused transformation initiative targeting a single business function — digitizing a customer onboarding process or automating a supply chain workflow — typically costs $100,000 to $500,000 over six to twelve months.
 Enterprise-wide transformation programs that restructure multiple business units, implement new platforms, and drive organizational change management commonly require $2 million to $20 million over two to four years.
 The critical budget insight is that technology costs are typically 30-40% of the total investment — the remainder goes to change management, training, process redesign, and organizational restructuring.

 Research consistently identifies the same root causes: lack of clear strategic intent (pursuing "digital" as a goal rather than a specific business outcome), insufficient executive sponsorship, change resistance from middle management, treating transformation as a project with an end date rather than a continuous capability, and under-investing in change management relative to technology.
+Boston Consulting Group estimates roughly 70% of transformations fall short of their targets for these reasons.
 Organizations that succeed typically start with narrow, high-impact domains, deliver measurable results in 90-day cycles, fund persistent teams rather than one-off projects, and measure outcomes like revenue impact and customer satisfaction rather than outputs like features shipped.